 Living Off Campus

-If you are considering living off campus, we encourage you to visit The Off-Campus Connector for news, events, and important information.
-Please note that the policies outlined below are for the current academic year, and are subject to change.
+If you are considering living off-campus, we encourage you to visit The Off-Campus Connector for news, events, and important information.
+Please note that the policies outlined below are for the current academic year and are subject to change.
+Changes made to this policy would take effect in the 2023/2024 academic year.

 Impact on Financial Aid Eligibility

 Living off-campus does not affect a student's financial aid eligibility.
-A standard room and meals amount is used to determine undergraduate students' cost of attendance whether they live on- or off-campus.
-The amount for the 2020-2021 school year is approximately $15,984.
+A standard housing and food amount is used to determine undergraduate students' cost of attendance whether they live on- or off-campus.
+The amount for the 2023-2024 school year is approximately $17,378.

 Using Financial Aid for Off-Campus Expenses